surkovv/SuiShare/readme.md

 SuiShare is a convenient and reliable instrument designed to assist friends, couples, and business partners in sharing common payments, all powered by the Sui blockchain.
+Made on the EPFL SUI x BSA Student Hackathon first edition, from the 21st to the 22nd of October 2023 in 24h.

 ## Table of Contents